chevyje/Dumaco/readme.md

 The problem is that their is a paper system that they want to moderize.
 We are working on this in our 2nd semester of our first year with a team of 5 students.
+We called our project Δυµαχω witch means dumaco in the old greek langues.